colinmcintosh/SLIDER-cli/README.md

 2018 [talk from AMS](https://ams.confex.com/ams/98Annual/webprogram/Paper336810.html)
 on SLIDER.

+## Download

-Platforms Supported: Windows, Linux, Mac
+**Platforms Supported:** Windows, Linux, Mac

 Checkout the [Releases](https://github.com/colinmcintosh/SLIDER-cli/releases)
-page to download the latest version or you can build the source code with `make build`, which requires Golang and CMake.
+page to download the latest version, or you can build the source code with `make build`, which requires Golang and CMake.

 Note: This is not an official product of NWS, NOAA, RAMMB, or CIRA.